 Custom Online Framing

-Church Hill Classics does not provide float mounting services, however we do allow you to create custom frames for your special documents, photos, artwork, and more.
+Church Hill Classics does not provide float mounting services; however, we do allow you to create custom frames for your special documents, photos, artwork, and more.
 Our Design Your Frame technology lets you choose your own frame style, frame moulding, matting, custom insignias, and upgraded glass options.
-It's so easy to create a frame that matches your own style and decor.
+It’s easy to create a frame that matches your own style and decor.